Conversion

 Fast-LLM provides a simple and fully customizable interface to save/load checkpoints and configurations.

-This same interface is used both by Fast-LLM official checkpoint formats (distributed
+This same interface is used both by Fast-LLM official checkpoint formats (distributed and fast-llm),

 and by the checkpoint conversion interface.